As an Amazon Associate, Casual Navigation earns from qualifying purchases.

 Step 1: Turn the Volume and Squelch to Minimum

-You start off my turning both the volume and squelch down to minimum.
-Always turn the volume down first because you will hear static when you turn the squelch down.
+Pro Tip: Always turn the volume down first because you will hear static when you turn the squelch down.
 If the volume is too high, you could damage your hearing or your speaker when lowering the squelch.

 Step 2: Increase Volume